peterarose/ultrafastultrafast/README.md

 # Dependencies
 numpy
 matplotlib
 pyfftw
+scipy

 # How to Use
-See the Jupyter notebook Example.ipynb for examples of how to use this code to generate perturbative wavepackets, and from there the desired nonlinear spectroscopic signal
+See the Jupyter notebook UF2_examples.ipynb for examples of how to use this code to generate perturbative wavepackets, and from there the desired nonlinear spectroscopic signal

+See the Jupyter notebook RKE_examples.ipynb for exmples of how to use the RK45-Euler method included with this code to generate perturbative wavepackets, and from there the desired nonlinear spectroscopic signal.
+The API for both the UF2 algorithm and the RKE algorithm is the same.

 The folder example_folder includes the necessary files to simulate a two-level system coupled to a single harmonic mode of Huang-Rhys factor 0.4^2/2 = 0.08.
+(UF2 only)

+The folder dimer_example includes the necessary parameters file, called simple_params.yaml, to run both the UF2 and RKE algorithms.
+Documentation describing how to edit and create simple_params.yaml files to simulate other vibronic systems will be added soon.

 # Simulating with your own system